andyfischer/arqe/README.md

  - Store code as structured relational data.
  - Unified database for all the metadata around code: configs, feature flags, branching, versioning, a/b traffic splitting, etc.
- - Remove the "build step" as we know it, instead have a single fluid system that handles staged compilation.
+ - Eliminate the "build step" as we know it, instead have a single fluid system that understands stages.
  - Functional-reactive database with efficient change propogation.
- - Not a closed system: Easily connect and leverage existing tools, databases and APIs.
  - Enable amazing developer dashboards and tools.

-# Goals - Elaboration #

-More thoughts behind the goals listed above.

-# Storing code as data / Unified system for code metadata #
+### Elaboration on: Unified system for code metadata ###

 With modern practices, a typical software product is a combination of a few things: